 Both Consumers and Detroit Edison reach the 10% Cap on

-Now that competition has effectively ended for these two utilities, what incentive do they have to keep electric prices competitive?
+Now that competition has effective ended for these 2 utilities, what incentive do they have to keep electric prices competitive???

-Both Detroit Edison and Consumers Energy announced that they have reached the 10% cap on customers that can buy their energy from an alternative supplier.
-Both utilities have a waiting list of customers that want to leave their respective utilities if and when space becomes available.
+In the past month or so, both Detroit Edison and Consumers Energy announced that they have reached the 10% cap on customers that can but their energy from an alternative supplier.
+Currently, both utilities also now have a waiting list of customers that want to leave the respective utility’s if and went space becomes available.

 Jim Hilgendorf, Superintendent, Johannesburg-Lewiston Schools